 Heat a bit of lard in a large, deep frying pan, big enough to hold all the sauce (I use a 5-quart braiser pan) once the lard is melted and hot, add the mole sauce.
 It will sputter as it fries, so stir constantly with a long wooden spoon as you pour.

 Bring to a boil, reduce the heat until the mole is just simmering, then add the chocolate and stir until it melts.
 Taste and add more salt.
 Let simmer for at least 30 minutes to meld all the flavors.
 Remove from heat and let cool slightly.

-For this tamale recipe we are using masa harina or corn flour to make the masa dough.
+For this pork tamales recipe we are using masa harina or corn flour to make the masa dough.

 If you live near a Latin market, and want to make tamales with fresh masa look for bags of masa quebrada.
 This is masa dough made from grinding the corn with water to make a soft, pliable dough.
-It will be labeled “masa preparada para tamales”.
+It will be labeled “masa preparada para tamales“.
 This post won’t go into details about how to use this type of masa, but you can check out these pork tamales with salsa verde to see how to use it.